CC21-EDW/edw-component/README.md

 producer.pushEvent("CC21_EDW_2128", "MyKey", "Hello World").get();
 ```

+#### Unit-Testing
+With respect to unit testing and CI build, [Testcontainer](https://www.testcontainers.org/test_framework_integration/junit_5/)
+concept is used to run tests against kafka docker image (see https://www.testcontainers.org/modules/kafka/)

 ### Logging
 In order to support the logging of correlation IDs, the slf4j log pattern needs to contain ```[%X{CORRELATION-ID}]```
 ```